-The term 'the Site' is used to denote the area within the site boundary which forms the application boundary.
+The term 'the Site' is used to denote the area within the red line boundary which forms the application boundary.

-The 'Turbine Envelope' refers to the area where turbines are to be positioned and where the majority of the peat probing was concentrated.
+The 'turbine development area' refers to the area where turbines are to be positioned and where the majority of the peat probing was concentrated.